NclRSE-Training/git-ultra-novice/_episodes/05-github.md

 > ## Keeping your keys secure
 > You shouldn't really forget about your SSH keys, since they keep your account secure.
 It’s good
->  practice to audit your secure shell keys every so often.
-Especially if you are using multiple
+> practice to audit your secure shell keys every so often, especially if you are using multiple
 > computers to access your account.
 {: .callout}

 We will run the list command to check what key pairs already exist on your computer.